This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Approximate weekly cost: Up to you depending on what you do!

-Tours can often make your day easier, especially if you’re not confident using public transports, or you’d rather someone plan out your day for you.
+Tours can often make your day easier, especially if you’re not confident using public transport, or you’d rather someone plan out your day for you.

 For example, you can definitely visit Comino Island without getting on a tour boat (we jumped on the local ferry for less money) BUT there are other perks that we missed out on.